 COVID-19 vaccines are soon to pass the essential testing procedures.
 Developing them is only half the problem.
 Distributing them worldwide will be a Logistical challenge on an unimaginable scale.
 Transporting the COVID-19 vaccine to 7.8 billion people around the world would fill 8,000 jumbo jets – this only illustrates the enormity of the distribution challenge.

-Now, let us discuss how the vaccine can be distributed worldwide to different countries from one location.
-Let us say, Pfizer produces the vaccine from its facility in USA and a country in the Asia Pacific region has the greatest number of cases will require it first.
-Will it be possible for Pfizer to send?
+Now, let us discuss how the vaccine can be distributed worldwide to different countries in one location.
+Let us say Pfizer produces the vaccine from its facility in the USA, and a country in the Asia-Pacific region that has the greatest number of cases will require it first.
+Will it be possible for Pfizer to send it?

 As the need for rapid transportation post the vaccine rollout in billions, air cargo will have a major role to play.
 And to reap the complete potential of air cargo, leveraging technology is mandatory.
-In such a case, technologies such as cargo community system and cargo tracking/AWB tracking software as well as management applications will have a large role to play.
+In such a case, technologies, such as cargo community systems and cargo tracking/AWB tracking software as well as management applications, will have a large role to play.